Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Introduction

-This paper proposes a Gaussian Process Regression (GPR)-based approach for predicting and optimizing parameters in Algebraic Multigrid (AMG) methods.The effectiveness of the proposed parameter selection strategy is demonstrated through numerical experiments on a series of partial differential equations (PDEs).
-The paper is structured as follows: Section 2 outlines the model and algebraic multigrid method, Section 3 details the GPR methodology for parameter prediction, Section 4 presents the results of numerical experiments on various PDEs, and Section 5 provides a comprehensive summary of our findings.
+{ This paper proposes a GPR-based approach for predicting and optimizing parameters in algebraic multigrid methods.The effectiveness of the proposed parameter selection strategy is demonstrated through numerical experiments on a series of PDEs.
+The paper is structured as follows: Section 2 outlines the model and algebraic multigrid method and details the GPR methodology for parameter prediction, Section 3 presents the results of numerical experiments on various PDEs, and Section 4 provides a comprehensive summary of our findings.}

-\section{preliminary}
+\section{Preliminary}

 The performance of the AMG method is closely related to the strong threshold parameter $\theta$, which influences the final computational results and computational cost by determining the C/F splitting.
 Identifying appropriate parameters for this purpose poses a significant challenge.
-In this section, we first introduce the basic components of the AMG method, and then we present a novel approach to parameter selection using the GPR method.
+In this section, we first introduce the basic components of the AMG method, and then we present a novel approach to conduct parameter selection using the GPR method.
 This method offers a data-driven alternative designed to reduce the computational overhead and enhance the reliability of parameter selection for the AMG method.